adidam1399/American-Sign-Language-Detection-Using-Deep-Convolutional-Neural-Networks/README.md

 The ipynb file is attached with the repository.

 This project is a part of EE541-A Computational Introduction to Deep Learning.
-The goal of this project is to create a model to interpret the static alphabets from American Sign Language using Convolutional Neural Networks.
+The goal of this project is to create a model to interpret the static alphabets from American Sign Language using Convolutional Neural Networks by varying the hyperparameters of CNN architectures and obtain a best model for detection.

 # Setup(Kaggle Kernels with GPU)
 We have trained the model on Kaggle notebooks with the help of the GPU provided on this platform.